thephpleague/shunt/README.md

 		),
 	);

 The `tasks` collection indicates which tasks that available to execute.
-You can execute `list` commant to see all the available tasks and available hosts.
+You can execute `list` command to see all the available tasks and available hosts.
 Based by above recipes, you could run :

 	vendor/bin/shunt read_home_dir .